Camel Dive Club & Hotel in Sharm El Sheikh is a dive resort specially designed to be a “one stop” base for your perfect diving holiday in the Red Sea:

 Scuba diving in Sharm El Sheikh has remained world-class thanks to the local community working together along government ministers and officials to educate and preserve our unique corner of the Red Sea.
 Very few dive locations so close to Europe offer warm water, year-round sunshine, abundant marine life and a huge variety of easily accessible dive sites, from 800m drop offs to sandy plateaus and wrecks like the SS Thistlegorm, Dunraven, Million Hope and Kormoran.

-Camel Dive Club has grown up over the last 35 years too.
-It is now a PADI five-star Instructor Development Dive Resort (the original stone walls of the diving centre remain).
+Camel Dive Club has grown up over the last 36 years too.
+It is now an SSI Instructor Training Center (the original stone walls of the diving centre remain).
 The Camel Hotel replaces the straw hut accommodation, along with our restaurant, café, and two bars.
 Camel Dive Club & Hotel is now located in the heart of Na’ama Bay’s pedestrian area.